mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 This is a step-by-step guide for using **Bonsai's Universal Coordinator** in Python to connect the Bonsai Platform to a Simulink model.

 You have to have Matlab and Simulink installed.
-Trial versions can be downloaded from [TheMathworks](http://www.themathworks.com)
+You can download the trial version from [TheMathworks](http://www.themathworks.com)

 #### CLI guide